adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 7. How will u search in a rotated array in minimum time complexity?

-8. Print all the pairs which make sum x in an array of n integers?

-9. Print all nodes in a binary tree in zigzag format.

 2.dynamic programming (longest ap sequence)

 3. how can generate a different string every time.

-4. how can you compare 2 elements without using any relational operator?

 5. You need to deliver goods to n different places, you have fuel constraint and a delivery time limit for each of the n places.
 Design a algo to deliver the goods efficiently. (combination of 2 graph algorithms)

 6. LRU cache data structure implementation.

-7. some questions on my project.

 8.BFS,DFS